FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt4.md

 ```

 Here we are using the "old" style of macros which comes with a bit of a learning curve since it has
 its own syntax.
-First, we are defining a new macro named `impl_from_big_endian_inner` which takes 2
+First, we are defining a new macro named `impl_from_big_endian` which takes 2
 arguments, the first argument (`$t`) is designated as a `ty` or "type", the second argument (`$n`)
-is designated as an `expr` or expression.
+is designated as an `expr` or "expression".
 After the fat arrow, inside the curly braces, we define
 what code our macro should produce which is very similar to our original implementation of
 `FromBigEndian` for `u32` except we swap our `u32` for `$t` and `4` for `$n`.
 Now let's replace our
 `u32` implementation with our macro.

 > For more on "old" style macros,
-> [Rust By Example](https://doc.rust-lang.org/rust-by-example/macros.html) chapter on macros is great.
+> [Rust By Example](https://doc.rust-lang.org/rust-by-example/macros.html) chapter on macros is
+> great.

 ```rust
 // lib.rs